The New Day (professional wrestling)

-The New Day is a professional wrestling tag team consisting of Kofi Kingston and Xavier Woods.
-They are signed to WWE, where they perform on the Raw brand.
+The New Day, now known as The New Level, is a professional wrestling tag team consisting of Austin Creed and Kofi.
+They have been signed to All Elite Wrestling (AEW) since August 2026, where they are two-thirds of the current AEW World Trios Champions alongside Swerve Strickland in their first reign.
+They are best known for their time in WWE as a stable with Big E.

-One of the most popular and decorated teams in WWE history, The New Day holds several records, including the most reigns as SmackDown Tag Team Champions at seven, and the longest-reigning Raw Tag Team Champions at 483 days.
-As a team, they also hold the record for most WWE-branded tag team championship reigns at 13 (seven WWE, five World, and one NXT)—the only team WWE recognizes with more is Dudley Boyz at 18, but this includes their eight Extreme Championship Wrestling and one World Championship Wrestling tag team title reigns.
-While performing as a trio, The New Day defended their tag team titles under the Freebird rule, with all three members being recognized as champions.
+The New Day held several records, including the most reigns as SmackDown Tag Team Champions at seven, and the longest-reigning Raw Tag Team Champions at 483 days.
+As a team, they also hold the record for most WWE-branded tag team championship reigns at 13 (seven SmackDown, five Raw, and one NXT).
+While performing as a stable in WWE, The New Day defended their tag team titles under the Freebird rule, with all three members being recognized as champions.

-The stable was prominently formed by Xavier Woods with Big E and Kofi Kingston on the July 21, 2014, show of Raw, but made their debut as The New Day on the November 28, 2014, episode of SmackDown.
+The stable was prominently formed on the July 21, 2014, episode of Raw, but made their debut as The New Day on the November 28, 2014 episode of SmackDown.
 In April 2015 at Extreme Rules, they won their first WWE Tag Team Championship.
-Their second reign, which began at that year's SummerSlam in August, became the longest male tag team championship reign in WWE history until it was surpassed by The Usos (Jimmy Uso and Jey Uso) in 2022.

-The team also won the SmackDown Tag Team Championship a record seven times and after winning NXT Tag Team Championship, they became the third WWE Tag Team Triple Crown Champions.
-As singles wrestlers, both Kingston and Big E won the WWE Championship, while Xavier Woods won the King of the Ring tournament.
-In January 2022, Big E would be moved to SmackDown, thus becoming a trio again with Kingston and Woods; however, an injury incurred in March has kept Big E out of action indefinitely.
-In December 2024, after being away from the stable since his injury, Big E was removed by Kingston and Woods in the stable's 10-year anniversary celebration.
+Their second reign, which began at that year's SummerSlam in August, became the longest male tag team championship reign in WWE history until it was surpassed by The Usos (Jey Uso and Jimmy Uso) in 2022.
+The team would go on to win the SmackDown Tag Team Championship a record seven times and, after winning the NXT Tag Team Championship, they became the third WWE Tag Team Triple Crown Champions.
+As singles wrestlers, both Kingston and Big E won the WWE Championship, while Woods won the 2021 King of the Ring tournament.
+In March 2022, Big E suffered a cervical fracture which led to an indefinite in-ring hiatus, while Kingston and Woods would continue to compete as a tag team.
+Kingston and Woods removed Big E from the group in December 2024, and Big E announced his retirement in 2025.